ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

   - Photo inventory and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
 (Begun.)
   - Research Emily's baptism, possibly contacting descendents of Annis Ford Eastman for information on that event.
 Check church records again: was this the Reverend's very last visit to Brookton?
 Letters exist at Univ of Ill library between the Reverend and her family.
   - The dimenions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mill's home could have been taken by Alice Shurter?
+  - I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.

 ## Distribution

 To preserve this information, and as an aid to future researchers, the following organizations should receive a copy of this information: